QC20/selected-works-website/README.md

 - [x] Add reseaech paper section

 ## To-Do's

-- insert hyperlink for DIKU in 'My Passions'
 - Switch around the experience for DIS in Exp. (check if it is correctly done in CV)
 - write that you can close down the current window and it actually works as a real OS
 - Make reasearch paper images smaller in size so they'll be quicker to load in.